konstantint/talkofeurope-wordclouds/README.md

-This repository contains the source code of the [project](http://europe.all.my) developed during the [Talk of Europe (ToE) Creative Camp #2](http://www.talkofeurope.eu/creativecamp2/call-for-participation/) (23-27 March 2015, Amsterdam) by Konstantin Tretyakov, Ilya Kuzovkin & Aleksandr Tkachenko.
+This repository contains the source code of the [project](http://europe.all.my) developed during the [Talk of Europe (ToE) Creative Camp #2](http://www.talkofeurope.eu/creativecamp2/call-for-participation/) (23-27 March 2015, Amsterdam) by Konstantin Tretyakov, Ilya Kuzovkin & Alexander Tkachenko.

 The aim of the project was to extract words, *significantly overrepresented* in the speeches of representatives of particular countries, or at particular timepoints.
 [Fisher exact test](http://en.wikipedia.org/wiki/Fisher%27s_exact_test) was used to measure overrepresentation.